TadiT7/treble_experimentations_wiki/Nokia-1.md

 * GPS:

 Didn't work.
 If worked.
 It uses Wi-Fi scanning and Bluetooth scanning.
 But very inaccurate.
+(Might need to test again).

 * Camera / Flashlight